Ayu Maulida: Face of Indonesia 2019

-Before stepping into the field of pageantry, Maulida took part in "Face of Indonesia 2019" held by Indonesia Fashion Week 2019, the largest modeling event in Indonesia, the competition held on March 31, 2019, at Jakarta Convention Center – Jakarta, where she won the "Best Catwalk Female Model" award, an award given for the first time since its initial implementation in 6 years.
+Before stepping into the field of pageantry, Maulida took part in "Face of Indonesia 2019" held by Indonesia Fashion Week 2019, the largest modeling event in Indonesia, the competition held on March 31, 2019, at Jakarta Convention Center, where she won the "Best Catwalk Female Model" award, an award given for the first time since its initial implementation in 6 years.
 By winning the title of "Face of Indonesia 2019", she gained the right to represent Indonesia to compete in the international competition, "Face of Asia 2019".
 She demonstrated clothing from designers such as Poppy Dharsono, Agnes Budisurya, Danjyo Hiyoji, Barli Asmara, Misan, Tethuna, and Lia Afif.
 Later in 2021, Maulida received the privileges to walk as a main guest star in Jakarta Fashion Week 2021, together with the reigning Puteri Indonesia 2020 Queens Putu Ayu Saraswati and Jihane Almira Chedid.

 Maulida representing Jawa Timur, competed in Puteri Indonesia 2020.

-Maulida on two last standing moment with Putu Ayu Saraswati, Puteri Indonesia Lingkungan 2020.

 Face of Asia 2019

 On June 7, 2019, Maulida along with 4 other Indonesian representatives (Zian Alfin, Chealsea McKenzie, Joel Leo Pollock, and Alfrida Alifia) took part in the Face of Asia 2019 modeling contest held in Seoul, South Korea.
 She won the Face of Asia, titled "Grand Prize Winner" the highest title in the contest.
 She managed to surpass 74 other participants from 27 countries.

-Maulida crowned Puteri Indonesia 2020 (Miss Universe Indonesia 2020) by her predecessor Frederika Alexis Cull.

 Puteri Indonesia East Java 2017 and 2020

 Maulida joined the contest at the provincial level of the Puteri Indonesia East Java 2017, but she failed to win the title, and ended as first runner-up after the contest was won by Fatma Ayu Husnasari from Blitar.
-In 2020, she returned to the same contest, and was chosen as the winner of Puteri Indonesia East Java 2020.
+In 2020, she returned to the contest, and was chosen as the winner of Puteri Indonesia East Java 2020.